 Academic schedules and official campus holidays are often centered on Christian holidays.
-This practice implies that students who observe other religious, spiritual, and secular traditions are not as highly valued to the institution as are Christian students.
-Academic commitments that conflict with non-Christian traditions and holidays can cause students stress and negatively impact their performance.

-Accommodate dietary restrictions related to religious observance.
+This practice implies that students who observe other religious, spiritual, or secular traditions are not as highly valued to the institution as are Christian students.
+Academic commitments that conflict with traditions, cultural priorities, and holidays can cause students stress and negatively impact their performance.
+Institutions should also consider ways to accommodate dietary restrictions related to religious observance.

-On-campus dining options and hours should reflect the religious diversity of students.
 For example, Halal and Kosher food options should be consistently included in dining halls.
 Dining hall hours of operation can also be a challenge for students whose mealtimes are restricted during observance of a fast.
 Dining hall schedules should be adjusted in accordance with religious holidays that call for fasting.
+In recognizing religious diversity on campus, institutions should also ensure that students with nonreligious, secular, or atheist views are not overlooked in programming and supports on campus.